Team-BHP > The Indian Car Scene

 Another view is that a lot of people want early retirement and are getting value conscious.
 They prefer investing more than purchasing cars, homes.
 They’ll get them once they reach a comfortable position later and mostly with dual income of both spouses.
 Also they prefer spending on travel, experiences etc which they cherish much more than a car.

-DevendraG is online now (3) Thanks
+DevendraG is offline (3) Thanks

 Old 27th August 2024, 20:47 #44